boxyhq/jackson/README.md

 ## 🌟 Why star this repository?

 If you find this project helpful, please consider supporting us by starring [the repository](https://github.com/boxyhq/jackson) and sharing it with others.
-This helps others find the project, grow the community and ensure the long term health of the project. 🙏
+This helps others find the project, grow the community and ensure the long-term health of the project. 🙏

 - [SAML Jackson: Open Source Enterprise SSO And Directory Sync](#saml-jackson-open-source-enterprise-sso-and-directory-sync)
   - [Directory Sync](#directory-sync)